Alarm-Siren/arduino-kicad-library/README.md

 All are welcome!
 Please open an [Issue](https://github.com/Alarm-Siren/arduino-kicad-library/issues) or [Pull Request](https://github.com/Alarm-Siren/arduino-kicad-library/pulls), as appropriate.

+## Library Installation
+To add this library to your KiCad Project, do the following steps:

+### Manual Download
+1. Go to the [releases page](https://github.com/Alarm-Siren/arduino-kicad-library/releases) and download the most recent version of the "arduino-kicad-library-x.x.x.zip" file.
+2. Open KiCad and click the "Plugin and Content Manager" button.
+3. Click "Install from File..."
+4. Navigate to and open the file you downloaded in step 1 using the "Choose package file" dialogue that has just opened.
+5. You should now find that this library is listed in the "Installed" tab.
+6. Go to step 7 under the KiCad PCM Download section below to complete installation.

+### KiCad PCM Download (recommended)
+1. Open KiCad and click the "Plugin and Content Manager" button.
+2. Select the "KiCad official repository" from the top drop-down box (if not already selected).
+3. Go the Libraries tab and locate the "KiCad Library for Arduino Modules" in the list.
+4. Click the "Install" button for that entry in the list.
+5. Click "Apply Changes".
+6. You should now find that this library is listed in the "Installed" tab.
+7. Close the Plugin and Content Manager.
+8. Go to the "Preferences" -> "Manage Symbol Libraries..." menu option.
+9. In the Symbol Libraries dialogue that appears, switch to the "Global Libraries" tab (if not already selected).
+10. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
+11. In the new line of the table, set the Nickname to "arduino-library", and ensure the Library Format is set to "KiCad".
+12. In the same line of the table, set Library Path to "${KICAD6_3RD_PARTY}/symbols/com_github_alarm-siren_arduino-kicad-library/arduino-library.kicad_sym".
+13. Click "OK" to close the Symbol Libraries dialogue.
+14. Go to "Preferences" -> "Manage Footprint Libraries..." menu option.
+15. In the Footprint Libraries dialogue that appears, switch to the "Global Libraries" tab (if not already selected).
+16. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
+17. In the new line of the table, set the Nickname to "arduino-library", and ensure the Library Format is set to "KiCad".
+18. In the same line of the table, set Library Path to "${KICAD6_3RD_PARTY}/footprints/com_github_alarm-siren_arduino-kicad-library/arduino-library.pretty".
+19. Click "OK" to close the Footprint Libraries dialogue.
+20. All done: you are now ready to use these schematic components and footprints in your projects!

+**Warning**: Do not change the Nicknames from those given in steps 11 and 17 above.
+If you do so KiCad will not assign the correct footprints to the symbols by default.

 ## License & Legal
 Copyright 2017-2023, [Nicholas Parks Young](https://github.com/Alarm-Siren).